jott96/Kelp-Spatial-Model-Helgoland/README.md

 # Kelp Spatial Model Helgoland

 This repository contains the different scripts that I used to model the distribution of L. hyperborea seabed cover in the coastal waters around the island of Helgoland.
-The scripts were used to conduct my master thesis "Enhancing Common Species Distribution Models for Laminaria hyperborea using Predictive Variables Derived from Remote Sensing Data:
+The scripts were used to conduct my master thesis with the title "Enhancing Common Species Distribution Models for Laminaria hyperborea using Predictive Variables Derived from Remote Sensing Data:
 A Case Study at the Island of Helgoland"